 Note: Unless you configured modeltranslation to override the default language the command will examine your settings.
 LANGUAGES variable and the first language declared there will be used as the default language.

-All translated models (as specified in the project's translation.py will be populated with initial data.
+All translated models (as specified in the translation files) from all apps will be populated with initial data.

-2.7.2 The sync_translation_fields Command
+The sync_translation_fields Command

+'''

-\$./manage.py sync_translation_fields
+$ ./manage.py sync_translation_fields

+'''